Court / Presiding Judge

 Legal & Judicial Implications

-In light of the extensively documented due process irregularities, the prosecution of journalists who were present at the site while arrested while on the job, and the involvement of Judge Nagy Shehata—infamous for his punitive cases against members of the Muslim Brotherhood and other, secular opposition figures—there are serious concerns about the degree to which this case was prosecuted fairly.
+In light of the extensively documented due process irregularities, the prosecution of journalists who were present at the site and arrested while on the job, and the involvement of Judge Nagy Shehata—infamous for his punitive cases against both secular opposition figures and members of the Muslim Brotherhood—there are serious concerns about the degree to which this case was prosecuted fairly.